lulav-citros/citros/docusaurus/docs/guides/citros_garden.md

    ```

 :::note
-For foxy based ROS projects run the commands
+For foxy and/or humble based ROS projects you may need to pre-install mcap support before running citros.
 ```
 sudo apt-get update
 sudo apt-get install -y ros-humble-rosbridge-suite ros-humble-rosbag2-storage-mcap